evernym/sgl/docs/reference.md

 In this situation, `n` can be a number larger than the number of elements in the `any` array of condition.
-For example, if the above rule were changed so `n` equaled 5, the semantics would be that 5 times a match would have to be found for one of the 3 listed subcriteria.
+For example, if the above rule were changed so `n` equaled 5, the semantics would be that 5 times a match would have to be found for one of the 3 listed subconditions.
 (The behavior here is affected by the [`disjoint`](#disjoint) parameter to the `satisfies()` API.)

 #### Condition with all
 This provides boolean AND features.
-It requires a match against all of the condition nested in its array:
+It requires a match against all of the conditions nested in its array:

 ```JSON
 {"any": [